A Mutual Challenge

 At present, the forest industry and agro-waste streams are the only viable bio-based solutions to achieve scalable and sustainable materials.
 Both are available in large amounts and managed correctly they have minimum impact on the environment.
 A perfect alternative to the fossil-based linear economy.
 To achieve a bio-based circular economy using these two valuable resources, they must be treated with uppermost care and understanding.

-We want to measure everything.
-Team up with the best.
+We want to measure everything and to team up with the best.
 Initial LCA shows that we are on the right track.
-Compared to a functional unit of a bulk plastic such as Polypropylene our impact is 1/7,5 and 2/3’rd of press moulded veneer.
-But we can be even better.
-We can trim more.
+Compared to a functional unit of a bulk plastic such as Polypropylene our impact is 1/10th and 1/50th glass fiber reinforced plastics.
+However, we can be even

-A key in the circular economy is to have material efficiency for as long as possible, why functionality and aesthetics is of upmost importance.
-PaperShell is much stronger than wood and plastics, resembling more a fiber composite.
-It doesn’t burn yet has no hazardous flame retardents.
-It has half the strength of aluminium but half the weight, meaning that you can replace a 1 mm aluminium sheet with 2 mm sheet of PaperShell.
-Problems with natural materials is that they absorb water.
+A key in the circular economy, is to have material efficiency for as long as possible, why functionality and aesthetics are of upmost importance.
+PaperShell is much stronger than wood and plastics, resembling more a fibre composite.
+It doesn’t burn even though it has no hazardous flame retardants.
+It has half the strength of aluminium but half the weight, which implies that you can replace a 1 mm aluminium sheet with 2 mm sheet of PaperShell.
+Common problems with natural materials is that they absorb water.
 PaperShell hardly absorbs any water and is similar to the plastic Nylon (PA10) which compared to wood is extremely low.
-It withstands UV and temperature cycling very well.
+The material withstands UV and temperature